Trends in sustainable architecture

 Water efficiency is a strong trend among homeowners, but something which is surprisingly often overlooked in commercial and public buildings.
 Investing in water-saving machinery, toilets, and bathroom equipment, collecting and recycling rainwater and greywater will help increase water efficiency.
 Installing a water descaler or a water softener system will make pipes, plumbing, and all water-based machinery last longer, saving both energy and money.

 Always check the energy efficiency of any machinery or appliance that you source for your project.
 Choose your appliances and larger equipment, such as industrial dishwashers or lifts, carefully.
-There are often alternatives that are more sustainable than others, like the Kalea Kosmos platform lift series, equipped with EcoSilent drive.
+There are often alternatives that are more sustainable than others, like the Kalea Luna, equipped with a super-optimised drive system that is both quiet and energy-efficient.

-Platform lift Kalea Kosmos comes with EcoSilent drive as standard and carries Energy Label A.
+Platform lift Kalea Luna comes with an energy-efficient drive system as standard and carries Energy Label A.

 Although its name was coined as late as in the 1980’s, indicators of biophilic architecture have been observed from as far back as the Hanging Gardens of Babylon.
 Today, biophilic design has grown to become one of the most visually striking trends in sustainable architecture.
 Biophilic design can be described as an architectural framework introducing organic materials, patterns and shapes, natural light, or greenery into a built environment to create a sense of connection between people and nature.
 However, biophilic design is not only visually appealing but can also contribute to reducing carbon emissions in urban environments.